nmrr/LFSR/README.md

 ----------------------------------------

 A5/1 stream cipher has just been added to the samples folder.
 There are two versions, one use left shift, the other use right shift.
-Output data is the same.
+Output data are the same.